nikitampmaurya/msc__project/README.md

 ## Dependencies

-The analysis was conducted in R. The full software environment and package versions used in this study are provided below via `sessionInfo()` for reproducibility.
+The analysis was conducted in R. The full software environment and package versions used in this project are provided below via `sessionInfo()` for reproducibility.

 ```text
 R version 4.3.2 (2023-10-31 ucrt)